 This ability to reform thermoplastic components shows tremendous promise for the future of recycling/repurposing thermoplastic composite products when their original use ends.

 Disadvantages of Thermoplastic Composites

-While it can be made malleable through the application of heat, but because the natural state of the thermoplastic resin is solid, it's difficult to impregnate it with reinforcing fiber.
+While it can be made malleable through the application of heat, because the natural state of the thermoplastic resin is solid, it's difficult to impregnate it with reinforcing fiber.
 The resin must be heated to the melting point and pressure must be applied to integrate fibers, and then, the composite has to be cooled, all while still under pressure.

 Special tooling, techniques, and equipment must be used, many of which are expensive.
 The process is much more complex and expensive than traditional thermoset composite manufacturing.

 Thermosetting materials, or ‘thermosets’, are formed from a chemical reaction in situ, where the resin and hardener/catalyst are mixed and then undergo a non-reversible chemical reaction to form a hard, infusible product.
 Common thermosetting resins are:

 High styrene emissions in open molds